Virtual Crimes Cause Real Damage

 Private companies aren’t immune to cyberwarfare.
 For example, the U.S. government announced that it believed the government of North Korea was involved in the Sony hack because of the release of the comedy film, “The Interview,” which was about a plot to kill North Korean President Kim Jong-un.

 Protecting Your Company

-Amend says that any company that has a public facing website should protect itself from these forms of cyberattacks.
+Bhargava says that any company that has a public facing website should protect itself from these forms of cyberattacks.
 She adds that coverage can include loss of income as a result of hacking and the cost of notifying members or individuals that they may have had their data stolen or hacked.

 “Cyber policies have basic coverage that can then be enhanced by endorsement and additional premium to cover a wide variety of activities and potential losses, including ransom payments that might have to be paid to protect data privacy” she says.

-Amend adds hackers can damage your bottom line, and your company’s reputation.
+Bhargava adds hackers can damage your bottom line, and your company’s reputation.

-“Hacks can cause your company brand damage, and expose customers’ private information,” she says.
-“There also is the problem of hackers finding your employees’ information, office communications and, for certain organizations, donor information.”
+“Hacks can cause your company brand damage, and expose customers’ private information,” she says.“There also is the problem of hackers finding your employees’ information, office communications and, for certain organizations, donor information.”

 It Could Be Happening to You